-Capital includes equity attributable to the equity holders of the parent less net unrealised gains reserve.
+Capital includes equity attributable to the equity holders of the parent less net unrealised gains

-The primary objective of the Group's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.
+The primary objective of the Group's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder

 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended December 31, 2022 and 2021.
+No ere made in the objectives, policies or processes during the years ended Dec

 The Group monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 The Group includes within net debt, interest bearing loans and borrowings, trade and other payables, less cash and cash equivalents.
-Capital includes equity attributable to the equity holders of the Industries of Qatar less the net unrealised gains reserve.
+Capital includes equity attributable to the equity holders of the Industries of Qatar less the net unrealised gains reserve